 Considering a Running Buddy?
-Questions to Ask Yourself First
+Ask Yourself First

 Whether you are new to running and looking for that initial push or you are training for your fourth marathon and need some variety in your routine, finding a buddy to keep you accountable can be a great solution.
 Just like any healthy relationship, a strong running commitment requires at least some forethought.
 So, before you jump into a running partnership, there are a few questions you and your prospective partner should ask.

 Goals are an intricate aspect of running.
 Some goals are more tangible, like training to finish your first 5k or marathon.
 Others, like running to reduce stress, are less easily monitored and evaluated.
 One way or another, everyone runs with a purpose.
 In order to stay motivated, you and your partner should have goals that are at least compatible.
 New runners looking to start building their stamina will not likely do well with runners training for a sub 4 hour marathon.
 Even runners who have picked up the activity as a healthy hobby will not be particularly successful with anyone seeking a more apparent end goal.